 - Located in Los Angeles, CA

 - She is the founder of Black Skeptics Los Angeles, a 501c3 nonprofit organization, and a Senior Fellow for the Institute for Humanist Studies.
+The Black Skeptics Group sponsors annual First in the Family Humanist scholarship awards.

 - She is also the project director of the Women's Leadership Project feminist humanist mentoring program.